peterdri/ece-communications-labs/_ece350/lab4/PSK-pulse-shaping.md

 Connect a *Null Source* block to the other input of the *Float To Complex* block.

 The *GLFSR Source* outputs one sample per bit.
 Add a *Repeat* block after the *Float To Complex* conversion so that each data bit generates a square pulse.
-The original message sinusoid was operating at 500 Hz; equivalent to 1000 bits-per-second.
+The original message square wave was operating at 500 Hz; equivalent to 1000 bits-per-second.
 Considering the sampling rate of 100 kHz, it follows that the *Repeat* block should be set to output 100 bits for every bit received from the *GLFSR Source*.

 Add a *QT GUI Time Sink* at the output of the *Repeat* block to observe the square pulses.